Dedicated and caring animal activist Jill Phipps was killed while protesting against the export of live animals.

 In 1990 when veal crates were banned, farmers used a loophole in the law allowing them to ship newborn calves to other European countries to be reared in veal crates where they were still legal.

-Taking into account the strength of public opinion, several major ferry operators decided to implement a ban on carrying live animals.
+Taking into account the strength of public opinion, several major ferry operators in Britain decided to implement a ban on carrying live animals.

 This forced the farmers to start using the smaller ports including Shoreham and Brightlingsea in early 1995, where they were met with mounting local opposition.